 Use zgrep to grep a gzip (gz) file

 You want to grep a text file that has been compressed with gzip.
-You typically use the following steps to grep a gzip'd file, but you know there must be a better way:
+For instance, you are currently using the following steps to grep a gzip'd file, but you know there must be a better way:

 Solution: the zgrep command